James Lingwood – Co-Director

 Sinéad recently graduated from an MFA in Curating at Goldsmiths College, previously completing a degree in BA Fine Art and History of Art.
 Prior to working at Artangel, Sinead worked as the Web Editor at Electra and has previously worked for ‘With’ on projects at the ICA and the Hayward Gallery, as a curator on ‘Contested Ground’ at 176 Project Space and on ‘I and Me’ at Studio Voltaire.
 At Artangel, Sinéad assists in the development and production of the programme and is in the office Monday, Thursday and Friday.
 She can be contacted on 020 7713 1400 or at email@example.com.

-Eleanor joined Artangel as Collection Coordinator in February 2011.
+Eleanor joined Artangel as Collection Coordinator in February 2011 and was made Curator, Artangel Collection and Public Programmes in January 2014.
 She gained her MA in History of Art from the Courtauld Institute of Art in 2010, while also working as Curatorial Researcher at the Barbican Art Gallery.
 She curated ‘Making A Scene’ at Southampton City Art Gallery in 2011 and presented the television series ‘Your Paintings’ for BBC2 in 2012.
 A regular reviewer for Frieze, she has also contributed catalogue essays to exhibitions such as Self Portrait at the Louisiana Museum in Denmark and was the editor for the book published to accompany Yael Bartana’s trilogy ‘And Europe Will Be Stunned’ (2012).
 Eleanor has previously worked for organisations including Whitechapel Art Gallery, New Contemporaries, Frieze Art Fair and Sadie Coles HQ.
-She is in the office from Monday to Wednesday and can be reached on 020 7713 1400 or email@example.com.
+She is in the office Monday, Tuesday, Thursday and Friday and can be reached on 020 7713 1400 or firstname.lastname@example.org.

 Helen has worked primarily for galleries in the not for profit sector, most recently in the role of HLF Skills for the Future Trainee at Whitechapel Gallery.
 She completed her BA in English Literature and Language at the University of Leeds in 2010.
 Helen is in the office Monday to Friday and can be contacted on 020 7713 1400 or at email@example.com.